 this guy looks like one of those pompeiians that mount vesuvius trapped forever in mid-gesture.

-on the shore of turtle lake, saint paul, minnesota
+found in the corner of my husband’s office, saint paul, minnesota

 a little fresh fruit in the middle of winter.

 i decided tbat everyone, including myself, just needed a little beach imagery today in the midst of this unrelentingly aggressive north american winter. deep breath. smell the iodine and briny air. let it out. now put your boots on and don’t forget a scarf.

 sand dollars (flattened, burrowing sea urchins belonging to the order clypeasteroida)

 north captiva island, gulf coast, florida